justinthelaw/jhu-605.20x/programming-in-java/module-06/Employee.md

 # Thought Process

 #### Assumptions
-- The user is allowed to enter an unlimited amount of Employee information in 1 program run
+- The user is only allowed to enter 100 entries of Employee information in 1 program run
 - The Employee class can contain other help methods besides the main method
-- There will not be a default initialization for any of the classes - correct information must be provided for each prompt
+- Information when instantiating all classes cannot be left blank (no overload cases)
+- Get methods are not required for classes, due to the function of only printing every employee after program gets all user input
+  - No get method is required by the problem statement when printing the final Employee array output
 - Name, Address, and Date are public classes that can be used elsewhere besides Employee
 - Date class only allows entry of numbers:
   - Month is 1-12